ACB-team/PastePacket/README.md

 # PastePacket

 **PastePacket** is a local-first utility for turning pasted text, debugging logs, screenshots, and dragged files into clean, shareable packets.

+## About

+PastePacket is a local-first tool for clean paste, drag, and file handoff.

+It turns long text, debugging logs, error messages, agent reports, screenshots, and dragged files into clean, well-bounded, shareable packets.
+It can generate structured TXT packets from pasted text, or copy-rename real-path files such as images, screenshots, logs, code files, and documents.

+PastePacket is not limited to GPT or AI workflows, but it is especially useful for GPT / AI chat file transfer.
+When sending Unity Console logs, runtime errors, test reports, WeChat images, screenshots, or agent execution outputs to ChatGPT, Claude, Gemini, or other AI tools, PastePacket helps avoid context pollution, unclear file boundaries, messy filenames, and particularly prevents GPT from reading outdated files due to attachment caching when filenames are identical, ensuring the newest file is always read.

+Key features:

+- Local-first: no network, no upload, no account required;
+- Generate clean TXT packets from long pasted text;
+- Drag real-path files into the app and copy-rename them automatically;
+- Preserve original file extensions and keep original files unchanged;
+- Support rule-based filenames, custom filenames, and random-code filenames;
+- Support custom TXT templates and optional long-text splitting;
+- Especially useful for GPT / AI chat logs, screenshots, attachments, and file handoff.

 It is not limited to GPT or AI workflows, but it is especially useful when you need to prepare logs, screenshots, agent reports, or temporary files before sending them to an AI assistant, a teammate, or another tool.